 This course prepares students for careers as analysts and consultants in industries with a focus on enhancing business value through operations, logistics and supply chain management.
-A variety of successful implementations of management science/operations research tools in different application areas will be studied.
+A variety of successful implementations of management science/ operations research tools in different application areas will be studied.
 Tools such as linear programming, project scheduling with uncertain activity times, various inventory models and simulation will be introduced and coupled with application in the fields of managing operations in manufacturing, long term financial planning and management of healthcare systems.
 Cross-listed as MATH 335.
 Prerequisite: MATH 105 or 106/126 or CSCI 161.
 Three credits.
-Offered 2019-2020 and in alternate years.
+Not offered 2020-2021; next offered 2021-2022.